Read the University of Leeds gift acceptance and naming policy.

 Terms of reference

-- To ensure that the University operates effective, systematic and proportionate systems for research into donations offered to – or potentially to be solicited by – the University.
+- To ensure that the University operates effective, systematic and proportionate systems for due diligence related to donations offered to – or potentially to be solicited by – the University.

-- For each case brought to the Committee in accordance with the Gift Acceptance Policy:
+- For each case brought to the Committee in accordance with the Gift Acceptance and Naming Policy:

 - to consider any strategic, financial, legal, ethical and reputational issues associated with the gift or proposed gift; and

-- to determine whether the gift in question may be accepted or, as the case may be, the proposed gift solicited or whether it should be referred to the full Council for decision.
+- to determine whether the gift (or proposed gift) may be accepted or whether it should be referred to the Ethics and Values Committee for decision.

 Membership of the Gift Acceptance Committee